 “HUNDE, WOLLT IHR EWIG LEBEN?”

-Having seen the work of Jürgen Horn via an email shared by the friend of a friend, we contacted this talented German painter/modeller and asked him to tell us about the force he is putting together from the Bolt Action Stalingrad book.
+Having seen the work of Jürgen Horn via an email shared by a friend of a friend, we contacted this talented German painter/modeller and asked him to tell us about the force he is putting together from the Bolt Action Stalingrad book.

 “A MERE MATTER OF MARCHING!”
 OR IF YOU PREFER, THE WAR OF 1812-15